layoutBox/FlexLayout/README.md

 * **`end( value: CGFloat)`**:
 Controls the distance a child’s end edge is from the parent’s end edge.
 In left-to-right direction (LTR), it corresponds to the `right()` property and in RTL to `left()` property.

 Using these properties you can control the size and position of an absolute item within its parent.
-Because absolutely positioned children don’t effect their siblings layout with absolute position can be used to create overlays and stack children in the Z axis.
+Because absolutely positioned children don’t effect their sibling's layout with absolute position can be used to create overlays and stack children in the Z axis.

 ###### Usage examples:
 ```swift